 In researching the 3030 I became confused, initially due to conflicting information about the power supply it used.
 Both my 3290 and 3030 LT run off 12V.
 Two (undated) DELL data sheets for the 3030 and the 3030 LT each say:

 "Worldwide auto-sensing 100-240 VAC, 50/60 Hz 65W, 19V DC Energy Star V.5.2 Phase V external and EuP compliant power adapter Consumes less than 6 watts (average)"

 However the Dell User Guide for the 3030 LT (2016 Copyright notice, Rev A00) does say:

 "Worldwide auto-sensing 100-240 VAC, 50 - 60Hz 30W, 12V DC"

-Subsequently I discovered pictures that show back panels with:
+Next I discovered pictures of the 3030 that show back panels with:

 As the 3030 is no longer a current product the publicity material is missing from Dell's Web Site and, as yet, I haven't found a document that links product numbers to hardware configuration.

 My guesstimate for the launch date of the 3290 is based on the manufacturing date on my units together with the fact that the Intel CPU (N2807) was launched Q1 2014.